 - In a large fry pan or dutch oven, heat olive oil over medium to high heat.

-- Add onion and garlic and fry off until lightly browned - about 2-3 minutes.
+Add onion and garlic and fry off until lightly browned for about 3-5 minutes.

 - Add chicken, and stir constantly for 5 minutes, until chicken is browned and nearly cooked through (note 3)